Wealthometer/LinkedSave/deploy.md

 ## Connecting them
 - After the backend is live, set `VITE_API_BASE_URL` in Vercel to `https://your-backend-domain.com/api`.
+- Redeploy the frontend so the new API base is baked into the build.
 - Verify end-to-end by opening the Vercel URL, extracting a post, and confirming downloads work.